will123195/oreo/README.md

 <a name="get" />
 ## db.***table***.get( primaryKey, [opts], [cb] )

-Finds a row by primary key.
+Gets a row by primary key.

 - **primaryKey** {String|Number|Object} the primary key of the row to get
 - **opts** {Object} *(optional)* options